More questions and answers on the new Kerbside collections

 All kerbside collected glass is manufactured back into bottles and jars at OI Glass in Auckland.

 The remaining waste that is unable to be diverted will be sent to Hampton Downs landfill in the Waikato, as there is no landfill in Tauranga.

 Won’t four bins per household take up too much space on the kerbside?

-We will be spreading out collections over a fortnight to help reduce congestion at kerbside.
-For example, on your collection day in Week 1, we’ll collect glass recycling and recycling, and in Week 2 we’ll collect rubbish.
-As food scraps is a weekly collection, you can put this out on your collection day in any week.
+Collections are spread out over a fortnight to help reduce congestion at kerbside.
+For example, one week we’ll collect glass, recycling and food scraps, and the following week we’ll collect rubbish and food scraps.
 This means you’ll only need to put out one large wheelie bin at a time, helping reduce the number of bins on the kerbside on any given day.

 For retirement villages and apartment complexes, residents will have the option of choosing between centralised collection points using larger bins or having individual bins for each household.

-How do we know this service will actually make a difference?
+How do we know this service will make a difference?